Customizing Your Simulator Experience with Xcode Schemes

-You can customize your iOS Simulator experience using the Xcode scheme editor.
-In fact, some iOS Simulator features are accessible only within this editor.
-The biggest advantage of using an Xcode Scheme is the ability to load application data files and routing app coverage files.
+You can customize your Simulator experience using the Xcode scheme editor.
+In fact, some Simulator features are accessible only within this editor.
+The biggest advantage of using an Xcode scheme is the ability to load app data files and routing app coverage files.

-When the Edit Scheme window opens, click the Run option in the scheme editor’s left pane.
+In the dialog that appears, click the Run option in the scheme editor’s left pane.

 In the main pane, click Options.